Love Styles – Are You an Avoider?

 - They are happiest and most comfortable when others ask very little of them

 - They avoid conflict at almost all costs

-If many of these attitudes and actions are true for you, then it is a good possibility that you have developed an Avoider love style.
-You may want to consider taking the love style quiz.
+If any of these attitudes and actions are true for you, then it is a good possibility that you have developed an Avoider love style.
+You may want to consider taking the love-style quiz.
 Now, one thing to make note of, according to the love style quiz that the Yerkovich’s have developed, you can actually have or develop more than one love style.
-However, there is typically one that will dominate your personality and relationship building abilities.
+However, there is typically one that will dominate your personality and relationship-building abilities.
 So, perhaps you know you have some of the Avoider love style tendencies, but not all of them.
 That could be because you’ve developed another love style as your dominant one, but share some of the Avoider love styles in your make-up.
-That’s alright, because once you recognize your love styles, you can begin to understand why you act and think the way you do.
+That’s alright because once you recognize your love styles, you can begin to understand why you act and think the way you do.
 Once that is understood, you can make changes in your actions and attitudes to better help you build better, stronger, healthier relationships.

 The Avoider Love Style Background